Pylons/pyramid/docs/narr/extending.rst

 repoze bfg using the :term:`pkg_resources` API such as static files and templates.

-There's only one rule you absolutely need to obey if you want to build a maximally extensible :mod:`repoze.bfg` application: you should not use the ``@bfg_view`` decorator or any other decorator meant to be detected via the ZCML ``<scan>`` directive, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application by mutating the BFG component registry via Python.
+There's only one rule you need to obey if you want to build a maximally extensible :mod:`repoze.bfg` application: you should not use any :term:`configuration decoration` or :term:`imperative configuration`.
+This means the application developer should avoid relying on :term:`configuration decoration` meant to be detected via the ZCML ``<scan>`` directive, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` except for its ``load_zcml`` method.
 Instead, you must use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.

 In general: use only :term:`ZCML` to configure your application if you'd like it to be extensible.